superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

   content = extractor.get_content(resp.text)
   contents.append(content)

-# Convert raw texts to a LlamaIndex documents
+# Convert raw texts to LlamaIndex documents
 documents = [Document(text=content) for content in contents]
 ```

-[boilerpy3](https://github.com/jmriebold/BoilerPy3) provides a variety of extractors for extracting content from HTML files.
-This pre-processing step removes all the HTML tags for us and only keeps relevant content.
-In this case, we use the KeepEverythingExtractor, which - as the name suggests - keeps everything that is tagged as content.
+In the pre-processing step above, we using [boilerpy3](https://github.com/jmriebold/BoilerPy3)'s KeepEverythingExtractor to remove all HTML tags but keep relevant content from HTML files.
+The KeepEverythingExtractor keeps everything that is tagged as content.

-Now that we have our data source set up, let's turn to specific Advanced RAG pre-retrieval, retrieval, and post-retrieval techniques that will improve the quality and relevance of the retrieved information, and solve the issues that plague naive RAG: low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.
+Now that we have our data source set up and pre-processed, let's turn to some specific Advanced RAG pre-retrieval, retrieval, and post-retrieval techniques that will improve the quality and relevance of the retrieved information, and solve the issues that plague naive RAG: low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.

 ## Pre-retrieval